dataswift/open-source-developer-portal/app/guides/transfer-money-between-users/index.md

 # Overview: Transfer money between your users

 The most common scenario for this guide is to facilitate marketplace or peer-to-peer transfers between your customers.
-This guide only outlines the steps involved using Dwolla's white label solution.
+This guide only outlines the steps involved using Dwolla’s Access API.

 In this guide, we’ll cover the key points of transferring money: